Amateur Radio Station WJ1B

 My Portable Station:

-For Public Service and Emergency Communications, I use a Kenwood TH-F6A VHF/UHF handheld transceiver along with many accessories such as headsets, speaker microphones, battery packs and portable 2M/440 antennas.
+For Public Service and Emergency Communications, I use a Kenwood TH-F6A and a Baofeng UV-5R+Plus along with many accessories such as headsets, speaker microphones, battery packs and portable 2M/440 antennas.

 I hold an Amateur Radio Extra Class License and an FCC GROL Commercial License.
 I am an ARRL Life Member and an ARRL Volunteer Examiner.
 I was an Emergency Coordinator (EC) in South Central Connecticut.
 I also collect telegraph keys and telegraphic apparatus.

-I retired as Chief Operating Officer of the ARRL in 2016 where I was the Publisher of QST and QEX.
+I retired from the ARRL in 2016 as its Chief Operating Officer and Publisher of QST.
 The ARRL is the national association for Amateur Radio located in Newington, Connecticut.
 Since I retired, I have continued writing articles for both QST and NCJ.
-I currently work as a volunteer in the ARRL Lab.
+I am currently a volunteer in the ARRL Lab.

 Prior to joining the ARRL in 2005, I worked in the cable television and broadcast industries.
 Here's my Resume.

-I am one of the authors of this new book about Parks on the Air published by the ARRL.
+I am one of the authors of the new The Parks on the Air Book published by the ARRL.
+An edited version of my chapter of this book is featured in January 2024 QST.